Priming (psychology): Perceptual and conceptual priming

 The difference between perceptual and conceptual types of priming is whether items with a similar form or items with a similar meaning are primed, respectively.

 Perceptual priming is based on the form of the stimulus and is enhanced by the match between the early and later stimuli.
 Perceptual priming is sensitive to the modality and exact format of the stimulus.
 An example of perceptual priming is the identification of an incomplete word in a word-stem completion test.
 The presentation of the visual prime does not have to be perfectly consistent with later testing presentations in order to work.
 Studies have shown that, for example, the absolute size of the stimuli can vary and still provide significant evidence of priming.

 Conceptual priming is based on the meaning of a stimulus and is enhanced by semantic tasks.
 For example, the word table will show conceptual priming effects on the word chair, because the words belong to the same category.

 Repetition priming

 Repetition priming, also called direct priming, is a form of positive priming.
 When a stimulus is experienced, it is also primed.
 This means that later experiences of the stimulus will be processed more quickly by the brain.
 This effect has been found on words in the lexical decision task.
 There are multiple theories and models that reason why repetition priming might exist.
-For example, facilitation suggests that when a stimulus overlaps with existing or previously seen representation than information will travel faster.
+For example, facilitation suggests that when a stimulus overlaps with existing or previously seen representation then information will travel faster.